 At age 65, I am now training for my 39th ultra - the 2024 Dawn to Dusk to Dawn 24-hr track ultra.

 I am also the author of Come What May, I Want to Run: A Memoir of the Saving Grace of Ultrarunning in Overwhelming Times.
-Read excerpts, praise, and reviews, and order the book here from from the publisher, Amazon, Bookshop, or Barnes & Noble.
+Order it here from the publisher, Amazon, Bookshop, and Barnes & Noble.
+It's available in hardcover, paperback, e-book, and Kindle.

 Subscribe to my YouTube Channel